 You will recover all of your hitpoints overnight but the enemy will only recover about 50%.
 Underprepared battles can take days.
 Not literal days but video game days.
 Big enemies will give you things called raw meat.
 This is the only way to mate.
 Really?
 Yea, we’re going from PG to PG-13.
 But in a science text-book sort of way.
 And with the same attitude as the kid you were when you were reading these textbooks.

 Mating has real consequences.
 Your offspring will be some mutation of you.
 The more lovebits you pick up in the world, the greater amount of females will produce offspring.
 Lovebits are hard to get and the females won’t even touch you if you don’t have the raw meat.
 So you’re given a choice of your offspring.
 That offspring is you.
 You play that one next.
 Sadly, in the next scene, you watch your character, the old you, die as you grow up very quickly (in a matter of seconds).
 You can continue from exactly where you were but now with another limb.
-Here is a bit more on the mechanics.
+Here is.

 You’ll even need to eat certain wildabugs to open up more wilderness.
 Areas of land are inaccessible until you eat enough of these sneaky little buggers.